Grand Mosque courtyard Glimpses of the World

 Courtyard decorated with 1,000 elegant pillars

-Sheikh Zayed was buried here.
-He passed away three years before the Mosque was opened to the public in 2007.
+Sheikh Zayed himself is buried here.
+He passed away three years before the mosque opened its doors to worshippers in 2007.

 abu-dhabi-dubai-travel-glimpses-of-the-world